besttlookk/Javascript-Theory/0_Notes/01_DataType_Variable/05_Data_Types.md

 - Most of the time, a primitive value is represented directly at the lowest level of the language implementation.

 - All primitives are **immutable**, i.e., they cannot be altered.
+- The variable assigned to a primitive type may be reassigned to a new value, but the original value can not be changed in the same way objects can be modified.

 `It is important not to confuse a "primitive" itself with a "variable" assigned a primitive value.
 The variable may be reassigned a new value, but the existing value can not be changed in the ways that objects, arrays, and functions can be altered.`